LinkedIn Company Page Checklist for B2B Marketing

-Add the News Module - Adding in the news module displays search results that share news about your company.
-But, be prepared to see stories that don't relate to your company, except in search terms.
-If your company is not making news, it's best to select “don't show news about my company.
+Add the News Module – Adding in the news module displays search results that share news about your company.
+But, be prepared to see stories that don’t relate to your company, except in search terms.
+If your company is not making news, it’s best to select not to show news about your company.

 Show the Company Type, Size, Website Link – Under company type and company size, you’ll select from the options that describe your status.
 Your company website URL link can go to your home page, to a services page, or specific landing page especially for LinkedIn visitors.

 Select Industry, Operating Status, Year Founded – Main company industry allows you to choose from any within the LinkedIn categories.
 The select the optional entries: company operating status and the year founded.

 Highlight Locations – You can add up to five different location addresses, then click publish and your LinkedIn company profile is active.

 Place a Careers Listing – Have an opening?
 Post a job listing on your company’s careers page.